google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

 ---

-# Predict Price of a House Using the Machine Learning Process
+# Predict the Price of a House Using the Machine Learning Process

 ![center](res/regression16.png)

 <!--
-We use the line to forecast predict output values.
-For each point in our training data set (x_k,y_k), then we calculate y_kpred = m(x_k) + b.
+We use the line to forecast predicted output values.
+For each point in our training data set (x_k,y_k), we calculate y_pred = m(x_k) + b.

 Image Details:
 * [regression16.png](http://www.google.com): Copyright Google